Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Auditing setup

 We further assume that the auditor $\mathcal{A}$ has:

-\begin{enumerate} \item Query-only access to the language model $\languagemodel$, such that they can query the model with a sequence of tokens $S$, and receive the probability output for all tokens $v$ in vocabulary $\mathcal{V}$.
-This is a realistic assumption as trained models like LLaMA-2 \cite{touvron2023llama2} and Mistral 7B \cite{jiang2023mistral} are fully and freely released on platforms such as the one hosted by Hugging Face. \item Access to two sets of documents, that stem from the same distribution as the document $D$ e.g. if $D$ is a book then $D_{\text{M}}$ and $D_{\text{NM}}$ also contain books. $D_{\text{M}}$ and $D_{\text{NM}}$ are defined as follows: \begin{enumerate} \item $D_{\text{M}}$: A small subset of documents used in training of $\languagemodel$, also referred to as members of the training set, $\forall D \in D_{\text{M}}, D \in \trainingdata$ \item $D_{\text{NM}}$: A small subset of documents not used in training of $\languagemodel$, also referred to as non-members of the training set, i.e. $\forall D \in D_{\text{NM}}, D \notin \trainingdata$ \end{enumerate} \end{enumerate}
+\begin{enumerate} \item Query-only access to the language model $\languagemodel$ and full access to its tokenizer $T$.
+This means that the auditor can query the model with a sequence of tokens $S$, and receive the probability output for all tokens $v$ in vocabulary $\mathcal{V}$.
+This is a realistic assumption as trained models (along with their tokenizers) like LLaMA-2~\cite{touvron2023llama2} and Mistral 7B~\cite{jiang2023mistral} are fully and freely released on platforms such as the one hosted by Hugging Face.
+We assume that the auditor is able to query $\languagemodel$ an arbitrary number of times. \item Access to two sets of documents, that stem from the same distribution as the document $D$ e.g. if $D$ is a book then $D_{\text{M}}$ and $D_{\text{NM}}$ also contain books. $D_{\text{M}}$ and $D_{\text{NM}}$ are defined as follows: \begin{enumerate} \item $D_{\text{M}}$: A subset of documents used in training of $\languagemodel$, also referred to as members, $\forall D \in D_{\text{M}}, D \in \trainingdata$. \item $D_{\text{NM}}$: A subset of documents not used in training of $\languagemodel$, also referred to as non-members, i.e. $\forall D \in D_{\text{NM}}, D \notin \trainingdata$. \end{enumerate} \end{enumerate}

 Note that access to $D_{\text{M}}$ and $D_{\text{NM}}$ is realistic in practice.
-First, most models use very similar datasets from sources such as Common Crawl~\cite{commoncrawl} and Project Gutenberg~\cite{projectgutenberg}, that are publicly available in an accessible format to be used to construct $D_{\text{M}}$.
-Secondly, these sources are regularly updated and timestamped, which allows the auditor to construct $D_{\text{NM}}$ by collecting the data that has been added after the training data has been collected (for which reasonable assumptions can be made as the model release is typically known).
-We leverage exactly this intuition to build the dataset for our experiments (see Sec.~\ref{sec:dataset_membership}).
+First, most models use very similar datasets from sources such as Common Crawl~\cite{commoncrawl} and Project Gutenberg~\cite{projectgutenberg}, that are publicly available and easily accessible to include in $D_{\text{M}}$.
+Second, these sources are regularly updated and timestamped, which allows the auditor to construct $D_{\text{NM}}$ by collecting the data that has been added after the training data has been collected (for which reasonable assumptions can be made as the model release is typically known).
+We leverage exactly this intuition to build the dataset for our experiments (Sec.~\ref{sec:dataset_membership}).
+While not strictly required for the setup, we here consider a model for which each member document has been seen exactly once, and in its entirety, during training (Sec.~\ref{sec:exp_setup_model}).

+Further, we assume that $\languagemodel$ is a foundation model trained for next-token prediction on $\trainingdata$ which has not been subject to any measure that could shift the predicted probability distributions such as instruction tuning~\cite{zhang2023instruction}, reinforcement learning from human feedback~\cite{bai2022training} or watermarking~\cite{kirchenbauer2023watermark}.